Assault and Felony Crimes

 There are six classes of felony crimes in West Virginia ranging from sexual assault, to serious or repeat offenses of assault and battery, the distribution of drugs and most white-collar crimes.
 Class 1 includes the most serious offenses like murder; punishable by life imprisonment or the death penalty.
 Class 2 felonies are punishable by up to 25 years in prison.
 Class 3 felonies carry prison sentences between five and 25 years.
 Class 4 crimes are punishable by two to ten years.
 Class 5 carries a fine of $2,500 and jail time of one to ten years.
 Class 6 felonies carry a maximum sentence of $2,500 fine and five years in a state penitentiary.

-Misdemeanors Defended by Stroebel & Johnson in West Virginia
+Misdemeanors Defended by Stroebel & Stroebel in West Virginia

 There are four classes of misdemeanor crimes in West Virginia.
 Examples of these include such things as a first DUI offense, possession of marijuana, and minor forms of assault.
 Class 1 misdemeanors carry a maximum sentence of 12 months in a county jail and a fine of $2,500.
 Class 2 can give you six months in the county jail with a fine of $1,000.
 Class 3 and Class 4 usually do not include a jail sentence, but you may be charged with fines of $500 or $250, respectively.

-Stroebel & Johnson, with offices in Charleston and Lewisburg, has defended hundreds of people in West Virginia charged with felonies and misdemeanor offenses.
+Stroebel & Stroebel, with offices in Charleston, has defended hundreds of people in West Virginia charged with felonies and misdemeanor offenses.
 Put our experience to work for you.